waggle-sensor/sensors/README.md

   alpha           <need third command for alpha>
 ```

-To collect data from alpha sensor, you need to send third command, which are:
+To collect data from an alpha sensor, you need to send a third command, which are:
 ```
   <thrid>               <data type>
   power_on              power on the alpha sensor